oryngalikarimzhan/nodejs2023Q2-service/README.md

 ### Generate migration

-- Only if _PostgreSQL_ is installed in your local machine
+- only if _PostgreSQL_ is installed in your local machine

 ```
 npm run migration:generate -- db/migrations/{migration_file_name}